vpdb/server/doc/api/security.md

 Restricted resources however need an access token.
 VPDB authenticates using [JSON Web Tokens](http://tools.ietf.org/html/draft-ietf-oauth-json-web-token) via the `Authorization` header.
-Compared to other authentication schemes, this has several advantages:
+Compared to other authentication schemes, this approach has several advantages:

- * Credentials are only sent once over the wire when requesting the token
+ * Credentials are only sent once over the wire when requesting the token.
  * Token is self-containing, i.e. the server is not required to maintain a list of tokens and expire them; it only checks the signature and accepts or drops.